AniTrack/patreon-wrapper/README.md

 # Patreon Wrapper 🍊
-Discord Patreon Wrapper for [AniTrack](https://anitrack.co) on node.js
+An Simple Patreon Wrapper with much cleaner responses

 ## Table of Contents
 - [Installing](#installing)